 Federal Direct Unsubsidized Stafford Loan

 The Federal Direct Unsubsidized Stafford Loan program is not based on financial need.
 Unlike the subsidized loan, interest on an unsubsidized loan begins accruing as soon as the loan funds are disbursed.
 Interest can be added to the principal or paid monthly or quarterly by the borrower.
 To be considered for the unsubsidized loan, students must apply for federal financial aid.

 Maximum annual Federal Direct Unsubsidized Stafford Loan awards are as follows and include any amount received in a subsidized Federal Direct Stafford Loan:

 A total maximum (including both Subsidized and Unsubsidized Federal Direct Stafford Loans) of $31,000 for dependent students or $57,500 for independent students may be borrowed for study toward the undergraduate degree.

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

 The PLUS program is not based on financial need.
 The PLUS program is available to parents of dependent students.
 The interest rate is variable, adjusted annually.
 A parent can borrow the difference between the cost of attendance (defined by Student Financial Aid) and the amount of the student's estimated resources.

-Repayment of principal and interest of PLUS loans begins within 60 days after the loan is disbursed or parent may request a deferment.
+Repayment of principal and interest of PLUS loans begins within 60 days after the loan is disbursed or parents may request a deferment.
 PLUS loans are disbursed in two installments.